Terahertz transitions in finite carbon chains: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the EU H2020 RISE project TERASSE (H2020-823878).
 RRH acknowledges financial support from URCO (14 F 1TAY20-1TAY21).
-The work of MEP was supported by the Russian Science Foundation (Project No. 20-12-00224).
-The work of SK and AVK is supported by the Westlake University, project No. 041020100118 and the Program 2018R01002 funded by Leading Innovative and Entrepreneur Team Introduction Program of Zhejiang.
-AK acknowledges the support from Ministry of Science and Higher Education within the State assignment Vladimir State University, project No. 0635-2020-0013.
+The work of MEP was supported by the Russian Science Foundation (Project No. 20-12-00224), and he is also grateful for the hospitality of Westlake University, where a part of this work was done.
+The work of SK and AVK is supported by the Westlake University project No. 041020100118 and the Program 2018R01002 funded by Leading Innovative and Entrepreneur Team Introduction Program of Zhejiang.
+AK acknowledges the support from the Ministry of Science and Higher Education of the Russian Federation within the state assignment for Vladimir State University, project No. 0635-2020-0013.